elixir-europe-training/ELIXIR-Training-SPLASH/pages/lifecycle/deliver.md

 *Course technical resources*:

 Technical considerations for online or hybrid events:
-* Selecting the platform: For example, Zoom, WebEx, Teams
+* Selecting the meeting platform: For example, Zoom, WebEx, Teams
+* Decide on interaction procedure and prepare: E.g. via meeting platform chat, separate collaborative document (HackMD, Etherpad, GoogleDocs etc), using a chat platform (Slack, Zulip, RocketChat etc)
-* Online helper: Breakout rooms, technical checks for online resources
+* Online helper: Breakout rooms, technical checks for online resources, setup and test audio and screensharing
-* Compute resources: Prepare access to compute resources, learning management systems, collaborative notes documents, notebooks, …
+* Compute resources: Prepare access to compute resources, learning management systems, notebooks, …
 * Prepare any non-digital resource
 * Feedback: Prepare the event-specific feedback survey to be shared afterwards with participants as well as a trainer’s reflection document for the trainers (and observers, if any).

 *Communication with participants*:
-* Participant Preparation: Send pre-course information including:
+Participant Preparation: Send pre-course information including:
   * Installation guidelines for required software.
 Consider offering a help-session the week before the event.
   * Pre-reading materials.
   * Instructions for accessing online resources and virtual meeting platforms.
   * Information on how to reach the venue.
   * The Code of Conduct for the event.
   * Pre-course survey (if applicable): getting information about expectations and previous knowledge

 *During the training event*: